Fdawgs/node-poppler/README.md

 ### poppler.pdfToHtml

-Every field of the `options` object is entirely optional.
+Every field of the `options` object is optional.

 Example of calling poppler.pdfToHtml with a promise: